Appointments

 If your telephone appointment is after 6.30pm Monday to Friday or on a Saturday morning and you miss the call, you will not be able to phone the practice back as the switchboard is closed during our extended opening hours so please ensure you are available to take the call.

-Antenatal and Midwife Appointments
+Antenatal and midwife appointments

 Community Pharmacy Consultation Service (CPCS)

-NHS England has commissioned a new service called the Community Pharmacy Consultation Service.
+NHS England has commissioned a service called the Community Pharmacy Consultation Service.
 This service's aim is to improve access for patients with minor illnesses by being referred for a formal consultation to a community pharmacist of their choice.
 Community pharmacists are highly skilled clinicians with at least 5 years of training and are very experienced in providing healthcare advice to the community.
 When calling the practice, if you have a minor ailment, you will be offered this service.
 The receptionist will ask a few questions to establish whether the minor illness meets the criteria for referral.
 Once the referral has been made, the community pharmacist will contact the patient the same day or the next working day for a clinical consultation and provide appropriate advice or signposting.
-Click here for more information

 Call 111 when you need medical help fast but it’s not a 999 emergencyNHS ChoicesThis site is brought to you by My Surgery Website